 A 31-year-old Tokyo resident, he makes full use of his Hakuba Valley season pass and travels back and forth every weekend in the winter in search of powder snow.
 He has experience in alpine skiing and is particular about carving on smooth terrain.
 He has recently had many opportunities to ski with snowboarders, and places importance on wall action and lateral pulling movements

-This time, STEEP has created a "Test Ride List" focusing on notable new models released in the 2024-2025 season, as well as ongoing models that are of interest.
-Although it was spring snow, we scale-checked the skis' features in the following six categories, and also asked the skiers to comment on their impressions of the skis. *Stability *Maneuverability *Carving performance *Versatility *Playfulness *Future
+This time, STEEP has created a "test ride list" focusing on notable new models for the 2024-2025 season, as well as continuing models that are still interesting.
+Although it was spring snow, the characteristics of the skis were scaled up using the following six items, and further comments on the skiing impressions were also received. ●Stability ●Handling ●Carving performance ●Versatility ●Playfulness ●Buoyancy

 Two people checking the "Test Ride List" inside the Shin-Nagasaka Gondola